-Physical persons can apply for immunity by participating in the leniency application of the undertaking, or independently of the undertaking.
-In the former case, his or her immunity application can either be inserted in the undertaking's leniency application, or filed separately but simultaneously.
+Physical persons can apply for immunity by participating in the leniency application of the undertaking or independently of the undertaking.
+In the former case, his or her immunity application can be either inserted in the undertaking's leniency application or filed separately but simultaneously.
 In the latter case, he or she must provide the following information:

 - his or her name and address;

 - the identity of the participants in the cartel;

 - the nature and the estimated duration of the cartel; and

 - his or her role in the cartel.